omarsafwany/sys-libs-backend/eventtusTask/README.md

 Open "http://localhost:3000" and it should display the list of available packages.

+N.B.
+To check the live version that is working with the gem, go to https://eventtus-task.herokuapp.com/

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sys_libs.